 How to make a complaint:

-If you are concerned about the conduct or the competence of a social worker or a social worker candidate, you may contact:
+If you are concerned about a social worker’s conduct or competence please contact:

 Nova Scotia College of Social Workers